rust-lang/cargo/src/doc/src/reference/profiles.md

 5. Default values built-in to Cargo.

 Overrides cannot specify the `panic`, `lto`, or `rpath` settings.
-Overrides do not inherit to custom profiles.
+Overrides inherit to custom profiles.

 ### Overrides and generics